Cabeza77/particle_code/README.md

 The monomer size in cm.
 When do_fragmentation=1 this is the minimum size a particle can have.

+    integer :: do_randomwalk

+Whether the particles should do a random walk due to turbulence.
+0: No.
+1: Yes.

     double precision :: rho_b

 The bulk density of the particles in g/cm^3.